saas786/obsidian-notes-1/HECO/Feedwater Heater.md

 TTD is 0 but each contact heater must be followed by a pump.

 ## Closed FWHs
-This FWH is a [[Shell and Tube Heater]] where feedwater enters the tube side through the feedwater inlet and the inlet water box and flows to through the tubes to the outlet water box.
+In this FWH, feedwater enters the tube side through the feedwater inlet and the inlet water box and flows to through the tubes to the outlet water box.

 Extraction steam, taken from the turbine, enters the extraction steam inlet to the shell side and is used to heat the feedwater.

 __# passes__ -- number of times the water goes the length of the heater

-==Features==:
+==Components==:
 -	U-tubes
 -	Drain outlet
 -	Water box